| | |

 MONEY at the markets

-Cash: Despite the rise in cashless payments, cash is still preferred by the majority of stall holders at the Christmas markets.
-All market stalls accept payment in Czech Crowns.
-A limited number also accept payment in Euros.
+Cash: The majority of stall holders at the Christmas markets prefer payment in cash.
+All stalls accept payment in Czech Crowns.
+A limited number will also take Euros.

-Cashless Payments: Pay by Mobile (via Google Pay and Apple Pay) and credit/debit cards (including contactless cards) are accepted at a growing number of market stalls, but not all.
+Cashless Payments: Pay by Mobile (via Google Pay and Apple Pay) and credit cards (including contactless cards) are accepted at a growing number of market stalls, but not all.

 Czech currency and money exchange in Prague. | |